 John’s daughter, a psychologist for first responders, knew the incredible benefits a service animal could have for their handler.
 She recommended her father, a Navy Veteran, try to obtain a service animal.
-When John’s wife heard about our Pets and Vets program at the Department of Veterans Affairs, John knew it was time to begin the process.
+When John’s wife heard about our Shelter to Service program at the Department of Veterans Affairs, John knew it was time to begin the process.

 Our team paired John with Bruno, a 55-pound German Shepherd mix found as a stray in Tehama County.
 Malnourished and covered in foxtails, Bruno wasn’t in great shape.
 But after a few weeks of loving care in a foster home, a whole new dog began showing through.
 And he blossomed even more once he met John.